Tracing History Through Our Streets

 Named after the 28th President of the USA, serving from 1914-1921.

-Thematic Treasures: Triumph in Tanilba Bay
+Thematic Titles Triumph in Tanilba Bay

 During World War I, anti-German sentiment was pervasive, leading to the internment of thousands of German-born residents and the renaming of German place names.
-Even as late as 1920, naturalized British subjects of German origin faced disenfranchisement.
+Even as late as 1920, naturalised British subjects of German origin faced disenfranchisement.
 Given Henry’s immediate German ancestry, his choice of these street names likely served as a poignant expression of his loyalty to his country, affirming his allegiance in a time of adversity.

 Conquest Crescent